LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

 The administrator adds the data source connection information to the Hosts form, which sets the parameters by which Lasso connects to the data source via the connector.
-This information is stored in the site's database_registry SQLite database, where the connector can retrieve and use the data via function calls.
+This information is stored in the site's :file:`database_registry` SQLite database, where the connector can retrieve and use the data via function calls.

 The Hosts information includes the following: